 Sandrine Musso is Director of Department of Anthropology at University of Aix-Marseille and Senior Researcher at the Centre Norbert Elias, EHESS.
 Her research focuses on the political anthropology of health and AIDS, the phenomena of discrimination, social categorizations in the treatment of the disease, mediation in public health, the sociology of immigration, and commitment and reflexivity in the conduct of research.
 Her field practice mainly concerns members of stigmatized and presumed "hard-to-reach" groups.

-Gregor Noll is Professor of international law at Lund University.
+Gregor Noll is Professor of International Law at University of Gothenburg.
 His main areas of research are international refugee and migration law, human rights law, the theory of international law and international humanitarian law.
 His current research is on refugee and migration law, the theory of international law and the use of force.
 Noll is the director of the Refugee Research Programme, based at the Danish Institute for Human Rights within the framework of a collaborative agreement with the U.N.
 High Commissioner for Refugees.

-Jo Veary is a Senior Researcher with the African Centre for Migration & Society at the University of the Witwatersrand.
+Jo Vearey is a Senior Researcher with the African Centre for Migration & Society at the University of the Witwatersrand.
 Her research interests include urban health, migration, informal settlements, HIV, local government, sex work and local level responses.
 With a commitment to social justice, Jo’s research explores ways to generate and communicate knowledge to improve responses to migration, health and wellbeing in the southern African region.
+Together with Vearey, B Camminga and Rebecca Walker at the African Centre for Migration & Society are also involved in the WAIT project.